Military and Governement

 Securing critical infrastructure in the private sector brings specific challenges.
 This can include energy generation and transmission, Aerospace, or hi-tech manufacturing.
 Properly vetting individuals can increase workplace safety and public safety.
 Ensures compliance with ITAR, AM&E, and OFAC regulations.

 Essential to any facility security plan is to fully understand what makes an individual fit for access, authorized personnel must have the ability to screen people and determine if they are suitable for admission.
 There are industry-specific requirements when considering who is approved to enter a facility.
 TARGE offers custom configurations for industry and site-specific vetting requirements.
-Below are general vetting features included with a MAX subscription.
+Below are general screening and vetting features included with a TargeVisitor subscription. xxxxx

 The Watchlist Investigator is a TARGE-developed software system that provides a superior authentication and validation process by downloading and merging several published watchlists into a common format.

-The Watchlist Investigator eliminates the time-consuming process of vetting each visitor through a series of background checks.
+The Watchlist Investigator eliminates the time-consuming process of screening and vetting each visitor through a series of name and background checks.
 Through an automated process, the Watchlist Aggregator enables the rapid vetting of every single visitor as soon as a name is submitted for approval.